kubewarden/docs/docs/writing-policies/wasi.md

 The policy must provide a subcommand named `validate-settings`.
 This command is used to validate the settings that have been provided by the user.

-The program will receive on the STDIN a JSON object that holds the settings provided by the user.
+The program must receive on the STDIN a JSON object that holds the settings provided by the user.
-It will then validate them and provide a `SettingsValidationResponse` on the STDOUT.
+It will then validate them and write a `SettingsValidationResponse` object to the STDOUT.

 The format of the `SettingsValidationResponse` and the settings validation process is described [here](./spec/02-settings.md).